profile picture

 2014 › July

 • In my flat, I have a printed QR code which contains the WiFi credentials.
 You can scan it with your Smartphone (provided you have a barcode scanner installed) and then connect to the WiFi network.
 For notebook computers, this doesn’t work so well.
+Sometimes they don’t have a usable camera, and even if they have one, people don’t typically have a barcode scanner installed.
 Read more →

 2014 › May